 - Get a Gmail or other new email address.
 A new email address would be needed because setting up multiple accounts using the same email address would be a dead giveaway.
 Why would the same email address have multiple accounts, right?

 - Download the Yelp app on their mobile phone.
 Most people only have one cell phone, so this limits the creation of bulk Yelp reviews.
 It's why using a mobile phone is better than a desktop computer, a persons' mobile phone is more trusted - mobile devices are highly trackable compared to desktop systems.

 - Setup the new Yelp account on a mobile phone using the new email address from the Yelp app.

 - Perform a search using the mobile Yelp app for a random business in the geographic area of the eventual target review.
 But not the target business the bogus review will be intended for.
 This first review is just to "season" the new account.
 Then, after finding the business using the Yelp app, it would be helpful actually to go to the business.
 Why go there?
 Yelp uses location tracking and can tell if someone has been to the business or not - at least, we're pretty sure they do.

-- Leave the review using the Yelp mobile app after visiting.
+- Leave a review using the Yelp mobile app after visiting.
 Not a desktop computer - a mobile phone.

 - Take a photo of the front of the business, or the food, etc. and then upload it to the review to round - this adds additional authority to the review.
 This extra information is a step most spammers don't take.